muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "What about my feet?"

-"They look nothing like anything I've seen, not only that, your ears are absolutely abnormal what are you really."
+"They look nothing like anything I've seen, not only that, your ears are absolutely abnormal.
+What are you really?"

 "As I said already, I'm just a human.
 I can pass the Turing Test with ease so I'm a human.
 Nothing more nothing less."